Revolware-com/plugin-discord/README.md

 Configuration
 -------------

-Firstly, you have to generate a new webhook url in Discord (**Configured Integrations > Incoming Webhook**) [from here](https://discord.com/apps/A0F7XDUAZ-incoming-webhooks).
+Firstly, you have to generate a new webhook url in Discord (**Server configuration > Integrations > New Webhook**) [wiki](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

-You can define only one webhook url (**Settings > Integrations > Discord**) and override the channel for each project and user.

-### Receive individual user notifications

-- Go to your user profile then choose **Integrations > Discord**
-- Copy and paste the webhook url from Discord or leave it blank if you want to use the global webhook url
-- Use `@username` to receive direct message to your user
-- Enable Discord in your user notifications **Notifications > Discord**

-### Receive project notifications to a room
+### Receive project notifications to a channel

 - Go to the project settings then choose **Integrations > Discord**
-- Copy and paste the webhook url from Discord or leave it blank if you want to use the global webhook url
+- Copy and paste the webhook url from Discord
-- Use `#channel` to receive messages in a specific channel
 - Enable Discord in your project notifications **Notifications > Discord**

 ## Troubleshooting